CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 **Dynamic:**

   - **PROS**
-    - Faster app start time as library is linked during app launch time or runtime, therefore the main executable has lesser memory footprint to load
+    - Faster app start time as library is linked during app launch time or runtime, therefore the main executable has lesser memory footprint to load.
-    - Can be opened on demand, therefore, might not get opened at all if user do not open specific part of the app (`dlopen`)
+    - Can be opened on demand, therefore, might not get opened at all if user do not open specific part of the app (`dlopen`).
-    - Can be linked transitively to other dynamic libraries without any difficulty
+    - Can be linked transitively to other dynamic libraries without any difficulty.
-    - Can be exchanged without the recompile of the main executable just by replacing the framework with a new version
+    - Can be exchanged without the recompile of the main executable just by replacing the framework with a new version.
-    - Is loaded into a different memory space than the main executable
+    - Is loaded into a different memory space than the main executable.
-    - Can be shared in between applications especially useful for system libraries
+    - Can be shared in between applications especially useful for system libraries.
-    - Can be loaded partially, only the needed symbols can be loaded into the memory (`dlsym`)
+    - Can be loaded partially, only the needed symbols can be loaded into the memory (`dlsym`).
-    - Can be loaded lazily, only objects that are referenced will be loaded
+    - Can be loaded lazily, only objects that are referenced will be loaded.
-    - Library can perform some cleanup tasks when it is closed (`dlclose`)
+    - Library can perform some cleanup tasks when it is closed (`dlclose`).

   - **CONS**
-    - The target must copy all dynamic libraries else the app crashes on the start or during runtime with `dyld library not found`
+    - The target must copy all dynamic libraries else the app crashes on the start or during runtime with `dyld library not found`.
-    - The overall size of the binary is bigger than the static one as compiler can strip of symbols from the static library during the compile time while in dynamic library the symbols at least the public ones must remain
+    - The overall size of the binary is bigger than the static one as compiler can strip of symbols from the static library during the compile time while in dynamic library the symbols at least the public ones must remain.
-    - Potential replace of a dynamic library with a new version with different interfaces can break the main executable
+    - Potential replacement of a dynamic library with a new version with different interfaces can break the main executable.
-    - Slower library API calls as it is loaded into a different memory space and called via library interface
+    - Slower library API calls as it is loaded into a different memory space and called via library interface.
-    - App's executable can be linked against incompatible library version
-    - Launch time of the app might take longer if all dynamic libraries are opened during the launch time
+    - Launch time of the app might take longer if all dynamic libraries are opened during the launch time.

 **Static:**

   - **PROS**
-    - Is part of the main executable therefore, the app cannot crash during launch or runtime due to a missing library
+    - Is part of the main executable therefore, the app cannot crash during launch or runtime due to a missing library.
-    - Overall smaller size of the final executable as the symbols can be stripped of
+    - Overall smaller size of the final executable as the symbols can be stripped of.
-    - In terms of calls speed there is no difference in between the main executable and the library as the library is part of the main executable
+    - In terms of calls speed there is no difference in between the main executable and the library as the library is part of the main executable.
-    - Compiler can provide some extra optimisation during the build time of the main executable
+    - Compiler can provide some extra optimisation during the build time of the main executable.

   - **CONS**

-    - The library must NOT be linked transitively, the library must be present only once in the memory either in the main executable or one of its dependencies
+    - The library must NOT be linked transitively as each link of the library would add it again.
+The library must be present only once in the memory either in the main executable or one of its dependencies else the app on the start needs to decide which library is going to be used.
-    - The main executable must be recompiled when the library has an update even though the library's interface remains the same
+    - The main executable must be recompiled when the library has an update even though the library's interface remains the same.
-    - Memory footprint of the main executable is bigger which implies the load time is slower
+    - Memory footprint of the main executable is bigger which implies the load time of the App is slower.

 ## Essentials

 When building any kind of modular architecture, it is crucial to keep in mind that a static library is attached to the executable while dynamic one is opened and linked at the start time.
 Thereafter, if there are two frameworks linking the same static library the app will launch with warnings `Class loaded twice ... one of them will be used.` issue.
 That causes much slower app start as the app needs to decide which of those classes will be used.
 So as, in the worst case when two different versions of the same static library are used the app will use them interchangeably.
 The debugging will become a horror if that case happens that being said, it is very important to be sure that the linking was done right and no warnings appears.

 All that is the reason why using dynamically linked frameworks for internal development is the way to go.
-However, working with static libraries is unfortunately inevitable especially when working with 3rd party libraries.
+However, working with static libraries is, unfortunately, inevitable especially when working with 3rd party libraries.
 Big companies like Google, Microsoft or Amazon are using static libraries for distributing their SDKs.
 For example: `GoogleMaps`, `GooglePlaces`, `Firebase`, `MSAppCenter` and all subsets of those SDKs are linked statically.

 When using 3rd party dependency manager like Cocoapods for linking one static library attached to more than one project (App or Framework) it would fail the installation with `target has transitive dependencies that include static binaries`.
 Therefore, it takes an extra effort to link static binaries into multiple frameworks.